himelku/volatility_comparison/README.md

 ---

 ## 9. Conclusion
-This research builds a robust and extensible pipeline for intraday volatility forecasting.
+This project builds a robust and extensible pipeline for intraday volatility forecasting.
 By blending GARCH’s statistical strength with LSTM’s sequence modeling capability and augmenting with market volatility indices (VIX) and technical indicators (EWMA), our hybrid models significantly improve volatility prediction performance.
 The  accompanying  dashboard  offers  an  intuitive  and  flexible  interface  for  real-time comparison and visualization

 ---